The graphic design trends for 2024

 Discord – good for gamers but what about your business?

-We’re sure that when you think about Discord your mind will go to gamers or crypto or NFT investors … but can it be used for your business?
+We’re sure that when you think about Discord your mind will go to gamers or crypto or NFT investors

 Discord – although classed as a social media platform – isn’t really used as one in the same way Snapchat or Instagram are for example.
 Discord is much more focused on the connectivity side of things.